A-Class Driving School's Online Driving Tutorial - Steering

 Learning how to steer is sometimes over looked by a new driver.
 Do not underestimate how difficult and important it is.
 If you can't control where your car is heading, then you're not safe enough to drive down the street.

 You will also be expected to use the "pull, push" method of steering.
 Where one hand pulls the steering wheel down and once the hand is at the bottom of the wheel (in a position where it can go no furhter), the other hand then pushes the wheel up, completing the turn of the wheel.
-Watch the video opposite to see how it is done.
+Watch the video opposite, or use the image to see how it is done.

 You can practice at home by using a round dinner plate as a wheel.
 Sit down (watch TV if you like) and feed the wheel through your hands for 5 minutes to the right, then to the left.
 You'll see the progress you'll make very quickly.